- How Often Should You Clean Bird Feeders?

 5. Drying The Feeders

-After cleaning bird feeders, drying is the next, preferably sun drying, then reassembling and refilling.
+After you clean the bird feeders, drying is next (preferably sun drying), then reassembling and refilling.

 Sun drying is preferable because it alleviates and dries moisture, leading to mold and mildew that can cause various illnesses.

 Sun drying also helps break down lingering soap and chemicals while killing extra bacteria as a bonus.